gihozoinnocente/compress_file/README.md

-# CLASS ASSIGNEMENT
+# CLASS ASSIGNMENT

 This program is designed to compress multiple files int a zip file.
-The program request to provide the path to the files/folder the one which is going to be compressed then as soon as the path is provided .
-The files/folder is compressed to tar,zip or tgz
+The program requests to provide the path to the files/folder that will be compressed as soon as the path is provided.
+The files/folder is compressed to tar, zip, or tgz

 # AUTHORS
 - Nyahoja Humphrey